-The U.S. Navy Dive Manual (U.S. Department of the Navy, 2011) prescribes safe distances for divers from active sonar sources and underwater explosions.
-Safety precautions for use of electromagnetic energy are specified in DoD Instruction 6055.11 (U.S. Department of Defense, 2009) and Military Standard 464A (U.S. Department of Defense, 2002).
-These distances are used as the standard safety buffers for underwater energy to protect Navy divers.
-If unauthorized personnel were detected within the exercise area, the activity would be temporarily halted until the area was again cleared and secured.
+The U.S. Navy Dive Manual (U.S. Department of the Navy, 2011) prescribes safe distances for divers from active sonar sources and in-water explosions.
+Safety distances for the use of electromagnetic energy are specified in DoD Instruction 6055.11 (U.S. Department of Defense, 2009) and Military Standard 464A (U.S. Department of Defense, 2002).
+These distances are used as the standard safety buffers for in-water energy to protect Navy divers.
+If an unauthorized person is detected within the exercise area, the activity will be temporarily halted until the area is again cleared and secured.
+These standard operating procedures benefit public health and safety (including persons participating in activities that have socioeconomic value, such as commercial or recreational diving) through a reduction in the potential for interaction with pierside testing activities.